Satisfactory Academic Progress (SAP) Policy

 To remain eligible for federal grants, loans, and work study, students must meet the standards indicated below at the end of each semester or term.
 The qualitative requirement sets a minimum Cumulative Grade Point Average (GPA) for the degree level at which a student is classified.
 Note: This is the GPA used to determine one’s status and includes grades from courses taken at all other schools that are accepted by LSU.
-This does not include college coursework taken while in high school or advanced placement credit.
+This includes college coursework taken while in high school or advanced placement credit.
 To remain in compliance, a student must maintain the following cumulative GPA after each period of assessment:

 |Student||Minimum Cumulative GPA|